hybridgroup/gophercon-2018/sensor/arduino/README.md

-# Sensor Station
+# Arduino Sensor Station

 ## What you need

     - Arduino or compatible microcontroller
     - Basic Starter Kit parts
-    - Personal computer with Go installed, and a serial port.
+    - Personal computer with Go 1.10+ installed, and a serial port.

 ## Installation